 ICAO has also developed practical guidance for certificating authorities on the implementation of the technical procedures of Annex 16, which are contained in the Environmental Technical Manual on the use of Procedures in the Noise Certification of Aircraft (Doc 9501, Volume I).

 A Noise database NoisedB is kept by the French DGCA under the aegis of the International Civil Aviation Organization (ICAO).
-The database is intended to be a general source of information to the public on certification noise levels for each aircraft type as provided by certification authorities.
+The database is intended to be a general source of information to the public on certification noise levels for each aeroplane type as provided by certification authorities.